ykadosh/truchet.js/docs/src/content/docs.md

 #### CDN

-Alternatively you can add a `<script>` tag in your document's head, and it will export a global `Truncate` class:
+Alternatively you can add a `<script>` tag in your document's head, and it will export a global `Truchet` class:

 ```
 <script src="https://unpkg.com/truchet@latest/truchet.min.js"></script>